The Forgotten People

 "The Forgotten People" is a 1942 Australian political speech and campaign slogan by Robert Menzies, an Australian politician who was Prime Minister of Australia 1939–1941 and again 1949–1966.
 It sought to emphasise his links to ordinary citizens and distance himself from elitism.

 Overview

 The speech, delivered on 22 May 1942, defines and exalts Australia's middle class, which Menzies termed "the forgotten people".
 Menzies used the speech to outline the values and constituency that would form the basis of the Liberal Party of Australia.
-Menzies had previously been Prime Minister, as leader of the United Australia Party from 1939–1941.
+Menzies had previously been Prime Minister, as leader of the United Australia Party from 1939 to 1941.
 From 1942 onward, Menzies had maintained his public profile with his series of "Forgotten People" radio talks, similar to Franklin Roosevelt's "fireside chats" of the 1930s, in which he spoke of the middle class as the "backbone of Australia" but as nevertheless having been "taken for granted" by political parties and of being effectively powerless because of lack of wealth on the one hand, and lack of organisation on the other.